 The second stage of labour is prolonged if it lasts longer than 45 minutes in a primigravida or 30 minutes in a multigravida.

-4-20 What factors indicate that a patient is at an increased risk of a prolonged second stage of labour?
+4-20 What factors during the antenatal period, or first stage of labour, would indicate that the patient is at an increased risk of a prolonged second stage of labour?

 - Factors during the antenatal period which suggest that the patient will deliver a large infant: